Vitamin B1: benefits, dosage, contraindications

 ✪✪✪✪✪

-Preliminary clinical research in adults with major depressive disorder shows that taking 300 mg of thiamine daily, combined with 20 mg of fluoxetine daily, results in a greater improvement in depressive symptoms after 6 weeks compared to fluoxetine combined with a placebo.
-This suggests that thiamine may accelerate symptom improvement during the initiation of fluoxetine treatment.
+Preliminary clinical research in adults with major depressive disorder shows that taking thiamine at 300 mg per day, in combination with 20 mg of fluoxetine per day, leads to greater improvement in depressive symptoms after 6 weeks compared with fluoxetine combined with placebo.
+This suggests that thiamine may accelerate symptom improvement when initiating fluoxetine treatment.
 However, after 12 weeks, improvement rates were similar between those receiving thiamine and those receiving placebo.

 Posologie